Thuringian states: Territory

-These lands were bordered to the north and west by Prussian regions, especially the Regierungsbezirk of Erfurt, but also those of Kassel and Merseburg, in places as enclaves.
-In addition numerous Prussian exclaves were mixed up among the Thuringian states.
+These lands were bordered to the north and west by Prussian regions, especially the Regierungsbezirk of Erfurt, and also those of Kassel and Merseburg, in places as enclaves.
+In addition, numerous Prussian exclaves were mixed in among the Thuringian states.
 These were the county (Landkreis) of Schleusingen and town of Suhl, the county of Herrschaft Schmalkalden and Barchfeld, the region around Wandersleben and Mühlberg, the county of Ziegenrück and town of Ranis, and the villages of Kamsdorf, Blankenberg, Sparnberg, Blintendorf and Gefell, which belonged to the county of Ziegenrück but were separated from it.
 Other Prussian exclaves were the villages of Abtlöbnitz near Camburg and Kischlitz near Eisenberg.

 To the east, the Kingdom of Saxony was the neighbouring state, which also had various exclaves.
 These were Liebschwitz near Gera with the municipalities and lands of Lengefeld, Liebschwitz, Lietzsch, Niebra, Pösneck, and Taubenpreskeln, as well as the neighbouring municipalities of Hilbersdorf, Loitzsch, Rückersdorf, Thonhausen and Grobsdorf.
 Also worth mentioning are the municipality of Bocka near Altenburg and Kauritz near Meerane.